Distributions and Euler systems for the general linear group: Organization

 \section{Organization}

 In Chapter~\ref{cha:Y-sites}, we give statements on $Y$-sites.
-The prerequisite for this chapter is our paper~\cite{Grids}.
-The reader who is not interested in arithmetic applications may skip, and it serves as a sequel to it.
+The prerequisite for this chapter is our paper~\cite{Grids} and the chapter serves as a sequel to it.
 The results of this section are used throughout the book.

 In Chapter~\ref{cha:Cd}, we prove the main norm relation theorem (Theorem~\ref{main theorem}) in an abstract setting of presheaves on $Y$-sites.
+The reader who is not interested in arithmetic applications may skip this chapter.
 We first introduce the category $\cC^d$ and give it a certain topology (for our main application, we use the atomic topology).
 Then we show that it is indeed a $Y$-site so that the results of Chapter~\ref{cha:Y-sites} apply.
 Section~\ref{sec:Euler distributions} is devoted to the proof of the main theorem.
 This realizes the slogan ``product of distributions is an Euler system''.
 The applications are given in Chapter~\ref{cha:applications}.

 In Chapter~\ref{cha:examples}, we provide more examples of $Y$-sites.
 This chapter depends on \cite{Grids} but logically on no other parts of this book.
-We note that the example for classical groups (Section~\ref{sec:classical groups}) is a generalization of the category $\cC_d$ of Chapter~\ref{cha:Cd}.
+We note that the example for classical groups (Section~\ref{sec:classical groups}) is a generalization of the category $\cC^d$ of Chapter~\ref{cha:Cd}.

-Chapter~\ref{cha:applications} contains applications of the main norm relation theorem.
+Chapter~\ref{cha:applications} contains arithmetic applications of the main norm relation theorem.
 This chapter does not depend on Chapter~\ref{cha:examples}.
 In Section~\ref{sec:cyclotomic Euler}, we give an application to the norm computation of cyclotomic units.
-The details are given to provide how our setup and this language of $Y$-sites act in practice, before going on to our main application for Drinfeld modualr schemes.
-In Section~\ref{sec:Hecke double}, we show how our definition of Hecke operators are compatible with the Hecke operators defined using double cosets.
+The details are given to provide how our setup and this language of $Y$-sites act in practice, before going on to our main application for Drinfeld modular schemes.
+In Section~\ref{sec:Hecke double}, we show how our definition of Hecke operators is compatible with the definition using double cosets.
 Section~\ref{sec:universal Euler} contains the special case of our theorem when the presheaf with transfer is replaced by a sheaf.
 This section explains how our setup is related to the proof of norm relation by Colmez \cite{Colmez}.
 Section~\ref{sec:Drinfeld Euler} contains our main theorem on the norm relation of elements in motivic cohomology of Drinfeld modular schemes.